hikeventures/hikeventures.github.io/_posts/best/2016-03-10-best-hiking-boots.markdown

 ---
 Proper hiking boots are important if you are planning to hike in the mountains or with a heavy backpack.
 For day trips which are not that demanding [lightweight hiking shoes](http://www.hikeventures.com/best-ultralight-hiking-shoes/) could be an alternative to traditional hiking boots.
 However, after my trips in the [Alps](http://www.hikeventures.com/e5-crossing-the-alps-from-germany-to-italy/) and in [Swedish Lapland](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) I am not such a fan of ultralight hiking shoes and would rather take a pair of proper hiking boots with me.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new products.
-Here comes our buying guide (this blog post contains affiliate links).
+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new boots.
+Here comes our hiking boots buying guide (this blog post contains affiliate links).

 ---